Luke Raley Preview, Player Props: Rays vs. Guardians

-On Saturday, Luke Raley (.270 on-base percentage in past 10 games, 62 points below season-long percentage) and the Tampa Bay Rays play the Cleveland Guardians, whose starting pitcher will be Logan Allen.
-First pitch is at 6:10 PM ET.
+The Tampa Bay Rays, including Luke Raley (.256 on-base percentage in past 10 games, 76 points below season-long percentage), battle starting pitcher Xzavion Curry and the Cleveland Guardians at Progressive Field, Sunday at 4:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Guardians.
+In his most recent game he had a one-hit performance (1-for-4) against the Guardians.

 Luke Raley Game Info & Props vs. the Guardians